slo0py/NaramoBot/README.txt

 InputVals.py - CLI tool to input new training data.

-*not strictly necessary programs*
+*not strictly necessary programs.*

 validate.py - CLI tool that checks the CSV file for errors.

 appendCSV.py - CLI tool that appends another CSV file with a comma delimiter to the end of trainingdata.csv.
 Takes in one argument, which is the name of the source CSV file.
+Skips duplicate data.